I consider this the most important lesson I ever learned.

-Soon this drummer is spending all his time doing everything but playing the drums, and decides it’s not worth it!
-He gets a job at a bank and loses interest in his drums, because a career in music now seems tedious and overwhelming.
+Soon the musicians are spending all their time doing everything but playing their instrument, and decide it’s not worth it!
+They give up, get a dumb job, and lose interest in their instrument, because a career in music now seems tedious and overwhelming.

 But nothing is worth losing your enthusiasm.
 Nothing!

 Whatever excites you, go do it.
 Whatever drains you, stop doing it.
 You have to pay close attention to that compass, even in little day-to-day decisions.